Ellariel/mango_hybit/README.md

 4) Check out the results in `results` folder.

-**Note** Some Linux systems may have a user or system limit on open file descriptors.
+**Note.** Some Linux systems may have a user or system limit on open file descriptors.
 The simulation may reach this limit due to file descriptors consumed by the *mango* agents scheduler.
 Therefore, if you encounter this error, check `$ ulimit -a` and increase it accordingly, using e.g. `$ ulimit -n 65535`.